open-data/docker-og/readme.md

 1. Build the container: `docker-compose build`
    * The initial build will take a long time.
    * If you are rebuilding and receive errors such as `max depth exceeded`, you may need to destroy all of the docker images (`docker image prune -a`) and then run the above build command.
+Please note that this will also destroy any other docker images you have on your machine.
 1. Bring up the app and detach the shell: `docker-compose up -d` to make sure that all the containers can start correctly.
    * The initial up may take a long time.
    * To stop all the containers: `docker-compose down`